The “CURE” FOR PSYCHOLOGICAL DISEASE ACCORDING TO James Richard kimo* Soper

 So at 25 I had 2 major personnel problems.
 1. I was commiting slow suicide smoking cigarettes.
 I had a habit of 20 a day for 3 years.
 2. I WAS ACTUALLY contemplating suicide.
 So here's what I did.
 I dropped one cig for 7 days.
 Wow I was a CHAMP, EASY.
 So then dropped 2 for 5 days, EASY.
 Then 5 and I could not handle it.
 I dropped back to 4.
 I simply went too fast (remember “successive approximation”) and in about 45 days I conquered the habit.
 Now I tried to stay away from circumstances that were tempting, like having a beer with those that smoked, staying upwind with others that smoked, etc. So I proved it to myself that my personal God allows me the freedom and I made MY choice.
 Then I conquered the big one, the desire to commit suicide.
 In meditation I consciously emphasize AN PURPOSELY ACCENTUATED the desire to commit suicide, this totally scared me.
 How could I be so selfish, potentially damaging my family history, and resulting pain and disappointment etc. I did this again in meditation about a week later and I was essentially cured of this desire.
 These results were reported back to Dr. Perls via Dr. Sasha, Alex Lisson, Phd.
 Gestalt therapist.

 Thirteen years later I was in Houston and joined a hotline and I approached the manager and said I would like to do an experiment that would help to substantiate my study.
 The manager was very interested and said “folks were killing themselves so of course proceed”.
 So “Joe Blow '' usually “Mary Jane '' would call in, Joe typically wanted to commit suicide by shooting him self, Mary Jane wanted to slit her wrist, because she was being raped and beaten for years.
 I would listen intently, then I would share with them the approach I have delineated above and here is what would happen.
 Ten percent would hang up.
 I don’t believe they when out to commit suicide, they just realized how simple this real was.
 80% would talk just for a little bit and thank me.
 The other 10% would call back the next day with some questions.
 In my mind I proved the theory in my informal experiment.
 I understand that this informal experiment that I performed; has been conducted more formally and proved more substantially using proper methodology, since then.
+Please know that I believe this method in general is applicable for whatever YOU wish to work on and is a life-long process, it is for me also.
 Blessings and good will to all.
 If you have any questions please feel free to call or text me at 512-680-4952.